Bachelor of Science (BS) - Health Information Management

-What Is a Bachelor's in Health Information Management Degree?
+Bachelor’s in Health Information Management (HIM) Degree

-Students learn to adapt new methods of capturing and storing healthcare information and accessing it electronically.
+In this degree program, you will be taught to adapt new methods of capturing and storing healthcare information and accessing it electronically.
 Health information professionals connect clinical, operational and administrative functions in healthcare settings.
 This is an important and expanding role in healthcare, especially as new technologies and systems are developed.

 Loading Form